Stepping stone year

 Between all the stardust in your eyes

-I guess your music is just a little louder than mine
+I guess your music is just a little

 But I'm not afraid